isomerpages/moe-peitongpri/_parents-portal/Information For Parents.md

 ## Primary 2
-* Please anticipate forthcoming updates and additional information.
+* Kindly anticipate forthcoming updates and additional information.
+Thank you for your patience.

 ## Primary 3
-* Please anticipate forthcoming updates and additional information.
+* Kindly anticipate forthcoming updates and additional information.
+Thank you for your patience.

 ## Primary 4
-* Please anticipate forthcoming updates and additional information.
+* Kindly anticipate forthcoming updates and additional information.
+Thank you for your patience.

 ## Primary 5
-* Please anticipate forthcoming updates and additional information.
+* Kindly anticipate forthcoming updates and additional information.
+Thank you for your patience.

 ## Primary 6
-* Please anticipate forthcoming updates and additional information.
+* Kindly anticipate forthcoming updates and additional information.
+Thank you for your patience.